elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 [1, 2, 3, true]
 ```

 Throughout the tutorial, we will talk a lot about the head and tail of a list.
-The head is the first element of a list and the tail is the remainder of a list.
+The head is the first element of a list and the tail is the remainder of the list.
 They can be retrieved with the functions `hd/1` and `tl/1`.
 Let's assign a list to a variable and retrieve its head and tail:

 ```iex
 iex> list = [1, 2, 3]